arkabyo/Excelsior/README.md

-# Student Data Comparison and Verification / Duplicate Finder
+# Student Data Comparison and Verification

 This program automates the comparison of student data based on their ID between the Master File and the Pending Verification file.
 It is developed using .NET Framework 6.0 and Visual Studio 2019 (version 17.6.4).